bitmark-inc/docs/pages/register-and-control-data/register-data.md

 ## Explore the transactions using the Registry website

-Userse can explore all of the transactions on the Bitmark blockchain using the Bitmark Registry website:
+Users can explore all of the transactions on the Bitmark blockchain using the Bitmark Registry website:

 * [Explore transactions on the Bitmark blockchain](https://registry.bitmark.com)